cdapio/cdap/docs/courses/source/modules/m28_instrumenting_via_metrics.rst

 Module Objectives
 =================

-In this module, you will look at:
+In this module, you will learn:

-- Overview
-- Collect
-- Process
-- Store
-- Query
+- How to use metrics to instrument Applications and monitor their health
+- How to make a metrics request
+- What are the available contexts and metrics
+- How to use the Metrics Explorer

 ----